Non-healing wounds have an increased chance of healing with 3C Patch®

 HIGHLY EFFECTIVE, PERSONALIZED TREATMENT

-3C Patch®-the only 100% autologous patch with living cells, proven to double the chance of healing for non-healing diabetic foot ulcers
+3C Patch® is a 100% autologous patch with living cells, proven to significantly increase the chance of healing for non-healing diabetic foot ulcers

 The 3C Patch® is created by a fully integrated system – the 3C Patch® System – that draws on the body’s capacity to aid its own healing process and, as such, provides a highly effective, personalized treatment.